300-Hour Advanced Yoga Teacher Training

 • Develop a personal meditation practice, and use group self-study to understand the workings of your own mind and your modes of relating to others and the world

-Topics: Yoga Sutras · Yamas & niyamas · Bhagavad Gita (selected passages) · Tantra Yoga & Shiva-Shakti mythology · Cross-tradition texts & Buddhism (Four Noble Truths, Eightfold Path) · Meditation · Self-study & modes of relating · Applying philosophy to modern teaching
+Topics: Yoga Sutras · Yamas & niyamas · Bhagavad Gita (selected passages) · Tantra Yoga Shiva-Shakti mythology · Cross-tradition texts (Meister Eckhart) & Buddhism (Four Noble Truths, Eightfold Path) · Meditation · Self-study & modes of relating · Applying philosophy to modern teaching

 Format: 3 Weekends · Final Practical Assessment